ye-kyaw-thu/khPOS/README.md

 For the detail information of the word segmentation rules and how we built a Khmer word segmentation model, please refer to our published paper (see Publiation Section).

+## POS Tags
+Part of speech is a category to which a word is assigned in accordance with its syntactic functions.
+In Khmer grammatical system, many linguists has defined their own POS according to their trend of research.
+Even though, many books are published, there are no standard agreement yet especially on number and name of POS tags.
+Comparing to English language, some English POS are not used in Khmer language, such as gerund, comparative and superlative adjectives, particle, etc. Based on CHOUN NATH dictionary, Khmer POS Tag set is defined.
+Some new POS tags that are not defined in the dictionary are added for considering word disambiguation task.
+Unlike English grammar, some Khmer senntences consist of more than one verb.

 ## Publication
 Vichet Chea, Ye Kyaw Thu, Chenchen Ding, Masao Utiyama, Andrew Finch and Eiichiro Sumita, "Khmer Word Segmentation Using Conditional Random Fields", In Khmer Natural Language Processing 2015 (KNLP2015), December 4, 2015, Phnom Penh, Cambodia.
 [paper](http://khmernlp.org/2015/wp-content/uploads/2016/09/Paper-Khmer-Word-Segmentation-Using-.pdf)